SwinIoTLab/SenShaMart/README.md

-# Senshamart
+#  SenShaMart - A Global Marketplace for Sharing Data of IoT Sensors
-Senshamart is a self-managed marketplace for sharing IoT sensors. it is based on a specialized semantic blockchain to ensure self-management for discovering, using, and paying for sensors' data.
+Sensor Sharing Marketplace (SenShaMart) enables the owners of IoT sensors to share their data and get paid for them.
+Also, enables client IoT applications to discover available IoT sensors, pay them, and use their data.
 ## System Components

 A deployed Senshamart System comprises of 5 components